Flint, MI– Richard Oram has lived in his house on Arlington Ave since 1988.

 “These fires leave scars on our community.
 Burning a vacant building is not a victimless crime,” said Mayor Sheldon Neeley in regard to the recent spike in fires.
 “Neighbors do not deserve to have to live next to these hollowed out buildings and fear a fire could spread to their homes.”

 Vacant homes on the street have attracted illegal dumpers, who the residents say come in the middle of the night, making it hard for them to be identified.

-The yard at 1614 Arlington Ave, which was burned down last month, is full of trash– shopping carts, rotting onions, furniture, glass, broken technology.
+The yard at 1614 Arlington Ave, where a house burned down last month, is full of trash– shopping carts, rotting onions, furniture, glass, and broken technology.

 Oram said he has thought about taking things into his own hands, and trying to hold a neighborhood cleanup.

 “I’ve got two bad feet and a bad back, but I would help,” he said.

 The neighbors decided that would be a bad idea, and didn’t want to touch some of the waste in the yard that could be dangerous.
 So they turned to the city.